bookwyrm-social/bookwyrm/README.md

 The key needs to be universal (or at least universally comprehensible) across all fedireads servers, which is why I'm using an external identifier controlled by someone else.

+### Explain "review"
+There's no actual reason to be beholden to simple 5 star reviews with a text body.
+Are there other ways of thinking about a review that could be represented in a database?